fehler/building-beautiful-uis/01-Chapter-1-Designing-Interfaces.md

 <!--

-The following should be overview content.
+The following should perhaps be moved to the book overview.

-The InVision lady kicks off with an explanation of the app she’s building and how that’s informed her book.
+InVision’s author – Jane Portman – kicks off with an explanation of the app she’s building and how that’s informed her book.
 I think we should do the same, but draw on:

-1. My last semester of teaching (maybe link to an example student project?); and
+1. My last semester of teaching (maybe link to example student projects?); and
 2. My consulting work, in particular with Little Thunder.

 -->